The Troy-Bilt TB51BP is a gas-powered backpack leaf blower delivering 600 CFM at 220 MPH. It features a 2-cycle 51cc engine. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Troy-Bilt TB51BP compare with similar leaf blowers.

-- Upon exiting the nozzle, the air can reach speeds of up to 220 MPH, which is pretty much what is to be expected for gas-powered backpack blowers.
+- Its maximum air speed of 220 MPH positions it solidly in the middle when compared to other gas-powered backpack blowers.
 If you wish to benefit from air expelled at the fastest possible speed, the Husqvarna 150BT and its 270 MPH could be an option to consider.

-- Its max air volume rating (600 cubic feet per minute) means it is really not the biggest air producer of gas-powered backpack blowers.
-For the highest air volume, you may want to have a look at the Echo PB-9010T, which boasts with 1110 CFM.
+- Regarding its air volume, the airflow of the Troy-Bilt TB51BP can reach 600 CFM (Cubic Feet per Minute), which is on the low end for gas-powered backpack blowers.
+For the highest air volume, you may want to have a look at the Husqvarna 590BTS, which boasts with 1245 CFM.

 Price comparison

-As you can see from this interactive chart, when compared to other gas backpack blowers, the Troy-Bilt TB51BP is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other gas backpack blowers, the Troy-Bilt TB51BP is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget blower.